 Moreover, these dishes can fit better for your budget as well!
 Thus, perhaps you’ll need a shortlist to cover your plan then and there.
 Allow me to walk you through this article with some of Mexico’s most famous street food!

-7 Street Food That You Can Find Everywhere In Mexico
+Foods That You Can Find Everywhere In Mexico

 Interestingly, while you can assume that Mexico has 5 main regions by the directions and the central like most other countries, its culinary areas are divided quite differently.

 In fact, there are 7 of them, which are the Central, the North, the North Pacific coast, the South, the South Pacific coast, the Bojia, and the Gulf.
-Each region has its own identity, but before getting to that, let’s find the delicacies that you can find anywhere across the country.

 1. Tacos